 “The new school will be a light, cheerful learning and working environment for our students and teachers — and it wouldn’t be possible without the support that parents and others in the community give our students and teachers,” Jewkes said.

-Funding for the project comes from a voter-approved, tax-neutral bond that passed in November 2017.
+Funding for the project comes from tax-neutral bonds.
 The school was designed by NJRA Architects and will be built by Hogan Construction.

 “Peruvian Park is a great school with a great history, and we’ll continue to build on that legacy,” Canyons Superintendent Dr. Rick Robins said.
 “So many people have such great memories of going to school here.
 We’re thrilled to be able to build a new school so the next generation of students can build memories here, too.”

 Board of Education member Steve Wrigley, who represents Peruvian Park, said it was important for the District to mark this special occasion with a proper ceremony.
 Attendees wore masks and remained socially distant.

 Joining Wrigley at the event were: Panther Pride student reps from each grade who earned the opportunity; Board of Education President Nancy Tingey, Board Vice President Amanda Oaks, and Board member Mont Millerberg; Business Administrator Leon Wilcox; School Performance Directors Alice Peck and McKay Robinson; Sandy City Council members Alison Stroud, Kris Nicholl, Cyndi Sharkey and Monica Zoltanksi; NJRA Architects representatives Selvam Rajavelu and Tiffin West; Hogan Construction builders Steve Spencer and Jared Buckley; and Region 17 PTA Director Tonya Rhodes and Associate Director Terri Francis.

 Wilcox said the construction will be quick.
 The timeline, in order:

 - Original Peruvian Park Elementary closes (April 1, 2021)